graham-it/bbm/README.md

 [![](https://img.youtube.com/vi/lcbM7BnLqNE/0.jpg)](https://www.youtube.com/watch?v=lcbM7BnLqNE)

 Version 1.05\
-Released on October 28, 2025
+Released on October 28, 2025 \
+Copyright (c) 2025 Graham (Francesco Gramignani)

 ## Not only BASIC
-Source file could also be a M/L code program launched by a BASIC stub!
+Source file could also be an M/L code program launched by a BASIC stub!

 ## Overview
 This tool uses an undocumented (and probably never implemented before) exploit into LOAD command routine of KERNAL ROM, to auto-execute a program without the need of typing RUN, after the following command: